Worker Protection Standard (WPS) Training

 2. Once viewed, send Nathan Deppe an email with: Your Name, Date Viewed, and the EPA Approval Number of Training Video.

-3. Once received, you will be asked to complete a WPS-Training and Information Verification form and to schedule a time to return a completed copy to Nathan at his office (1139 B Horticulture Greenhouse Building).
+3. Once received, you will be asked to meet Nathan at his office to have a brief discussion.
+(1139 B Horticulture Greenhouse Building).

-4. After a quick discussion, you will be WPS certified (Handler Status) for one year.
+4. After a quick discussion, you will be WPS certified (Handler Status).
 This training is required annually.

 5. At this time, you may receive key card access to HGRH if needed.
 Please visit this link to request, and select "Yes, I have already completed my WPS training" in the appropriate field.
 If no access to HGRH is requested, please proceed to #6.